 Ghost Vapes came into the industry with a fancy new vape and a shit-ton of venture capital to play with, but it wasn’t enough.

-Despite early support from The Vape Critic, Ghost Vapes struggled to produce a product that could perform reliably and consistently.
+Despite early support from BUD, Ghost Vapes struggled to produce a product that could perform reliably and consistently.

 In 2018, Ghost Vapes blew through oodles of cash with massive trade show booths, rock band tour sponsorship, and massive margins and affiliate commissions to entice reviewers and retailers to pimp their $375 vaporizer.

 By 2019, Ghost was clearly in trouble